LawsonSarah/PCH_node_edge_centrality/README.md

 Please quote these two papers if using code and refer to licenses.txt for additional citation and licensing information.

+Code was written in julia and includes a .ipynb file to be used in jupyter notebook.
 To replicate results from this paper:

 1) Download julia files into your file_path.
 Note setA_1_1_c_kc_centralities.jld2 is a large GIT LFS file which can be downloaded seperately, only the pointers are included in Github's Download zip.

 3) Create "$file_path\\Outputs folder with "$file_path\\Outputs\\plot_exports" subfolder.

-4) In Main.ipynb, update file_path and output_path .
+4) In Main.ipynb, update file_path and output_path.

 5)* In Main.ipynb choose function set by setting varying=
    setA: centralities and figures for the Set A functions